AF-1/lms-customskip/README.md

 ====

 Custom Skip lets you define client-specific filter sets with rules for when tracks should be skipped.<br>
-Over the years I've adapted *Custom Skip* to my needs and taste.
-The result is this version.
+Over the years I've adapted *Custom Skip* to my needs and taste: adding *look-ahead filtering* or *virtual library filter rules*, changing the UI etc. The result is this version.
 Feel free to use it.<br>It's not an 'official' version.
 So although I'm interested in keeping it running<br><br>
-**I'm not maintaining CustomSkip nor am I providing any support for it.**
+**I'm not maintaining CustomSkip nor am I providing any support for it.**<br><br>
+Some preferences are not enabled by default.

 <br><br>